12PM Monday, submissions made after this won’t be included in Councillor Briefing

 If cars have to turn into Swanston Street won’t that slow bike traffic on Swanston?

-Victoria Police are moving from Flinders Lane this year (2019).
+Victoria Police have moved from Flinders Lane (2019).
 This means there will be no more parked police cars on Swanston Street and therefore a lot more space for bicycles and vehicles to share.

 60% of the cars that would exit via Swanston Street are commercial.
 If loading was banned between 4:30 and 6:30pm (not a high demand time for deliveries in any case), then the number of vehicles during the afternoon cycling peak could be reduced to one in every three minutes or less.